novoalab/EpiNano/README.md

 $ Rscript Epinano_DiffErr.R -h

 Usage:
         DiffErr.R v0.1 compares a given feature between two samples.
-It predict potential modified sites mainly through two methods:
+It predicts potential modified sites mainly through two methods:
-                1. compute deviance of selected featuers between samples and then calculate z-scores.
+                1. Compute deviance of selected featuers between samples and then calculate z-scores.
 Outliers or potential modified sites will then be determined based on user-defined threshold.
-Note that this is not suit for our published curlcakes construct data becos they are full of modifications.
+Note that this is not suited for 'curlcake' data because they are highly modified (~25% of the bases in the RNA molecules are modified bases).
-                2. fit a linear regression model between two samples.
+                2. Fit a linear regression model between two samples.
                         1) detect residuals outliers of the given linear model.
-                        2) compute z-scores of residuals for each observation in turn and determine outliers using user-defined z-score threshold.
+                        2) compute z-scores of residuals for each observation and determine outliers using user-defined z-score threshold.
                 Examples:
                         1 compare sum_err between two samples
                         Rscript Epinano_DiffErr.R -k ko.csv -w wt.csv -t 3 -o Test -c 30 -f sum_err  -d 0.1